KUSHAL-31/python-ai-ragbot/README.md

 `python-ai-ragbot` is a modular and framework-agnostic Python package for building intelligent chatbots and voicebots with **Retrieval-Augmented Generation (RAG)**, powered by **OpenAI** and **LangChain**.

-It provides a simple interface to attach ready-made request handlers into popular frameworks (FastAPI, Flask, Django, Starlette, WSGI, ASGI).
+It provides a simple interface to attach ready-made request handlers into popular frameworks (FastAPI, Flask).
 You can quickly add both text chat (`/chat`) and voice (`/voice`) endpoints into your app.
+For other frameworks we are aggresively working to release the update

 ---